Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - Support data with a global extent.
 - Support local and global data with high positional accuracy.

 All I3S profiles support writing 3D content in two modes: *global* and *local*.
-In global mode, only the geographic CRS WGS84, as identified by its EPSG code 4326 and GCS China Geodetic Coordinate System 2000, as identified by its EPSG 4490 is supported for both index and vertex positions.
+In global mode, only the geographic CRS WGS84, as identified by its EPSG code 4326, and GCS China Geodetic Coordinate System 2000, as identified by its EPSG code 4490, are supported for both index and vertex positions.
 It is represented using longitude, latitude and elevation.
 In local mode, all other geodetic CRS, including projected coordinate systems, are allowed.

 In both modes, node index and position vertex must have the same CRS.
 In addition, all vertex positions are specified as an *offset* from a node's Minimum Bounding Volume (MBV) center.
 The MBV could be specified as a Minimum Bounding Sphere (MBS) or as an Oriented Bounding Box (OBB).